tballison/commoncrawl-fetcher-lite/README.md

 > **Warning!!!**
 > AWS throttles download rates.
 This code is designed with back-off logic so that it will pause
 > if it gets a throttle warning from AWS.
-While this code is multi-threaded,
-> it is not useful to run more than about 3 threads.
+While this code is multi-threaded, it is not useful to run more than about 3 threads.

 ## Roadmap

+Please open bug reports and issues to help prioritize future development.

 Some features that could be added are included below.

-Please open issues to help prioritize future development.

 1. Allow reads and writes in `S3`.
 2. Add more features to the record selector -- handle numeric values (e.g. `int`) and allow for `gt`, `gte` and `range` options